ThePornDatabase/namer/readme.rst

 Pip/Python usage
 --------------------

 What if you don't want to use docker and/or containers?
 Do you have python 3 and pip (sometimes pip3) and the command line tool ``ffmpeg`` installed locally?
-If so,  ``pip install namer`` get's the job done.
+If so,  ``pip install namer`` gets the job done.
 If you don't have python (3), pip and ``ffmpeg`` installed Homebrew_ can help you on Mac, and Chocolatey_ can help you on windows